 Of the three, I actually favor the final option.
 I support this belief with the fact that there are a lot of really shitty questions.

 As I discuss in The ABR Core Exam Experience, the test questions are short, to the point, and a significant portion are easy giveaways.
-From this, I think getting the easy questions right is by far the most important component of passing.
+From this, I believe that getting the easy questions right is by far the most important component of passing.

 Please also be aware that despite the fact that are some CT and MRI image stacks and some cardiac and US cine clips (which stutter horribly and are difficult to manipulate), the vast majority of questions are still based on 1-4 still images like you’re used to seeing in books, PowerPoints, etc. Stacks, when provided, are often comically short (like 3-5 scrollable images) and apparently always in one imaging plane.
 Is this reasonable in 2016 given the realities of daily practice?
 Perhaps not, but you must still be prepared to “see common things in unusual ways” as per the old board adage.
 The projection or modality may be unusual, but this is how board question writers think they can get at whether you “really understand” radiology.